Barretina

 A barretina (/ca/; plural: barretines, diminutive of barret "cap") is a traditional hat that was frequently worn by men in parts of the Christian cultures of the Mediterranean Sea such as Catalonia, the Valencian Community, the Balearic Islands, Provence, Corsica, Sicily, Malta, Sardinia, part of Naples, part of the Balkans and parts of Portugal.
-It was also worn by Muslim men in Majorca until the Christian conquest of the island in the Middle Ages.
+It was also worn by Muslim men in Mallorca until the Christian conquest of the island in the Middle Ages.

 History

 In Catalonia and Ibiza, men wore barretinas until the 19th century, especially in rural areas.
 Even in the 1940s and the 1950s, children in rural areas still commonly wore it.